OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/installing-tf-ansible-ziu.rst

        sudo -E ansible-playbook -v -e orchestrator=openstack -e config_file=instances.yaml playbooks/install_contrail.yml

-    -  For Tungsten Fabric Release 2011 and later:
+    -  For OpenSDN Release 2011 and later:

        Run the compute stage of ziu.yml playbook file to upgrade the compute nodes that were uncommented in the instances.yaml file.